dalesgit/obsidian/pages/10th-anniversary.md

   10 years.
   I remember the evening by the jewelry shop along the north shore When I asked you to marry me.
 I remember it again and again.
+  *Anamnesis* remembers into being, a sacrament,
+  A presence in time present, time past and yet to come.
 - 10 years is long enough to know many of your stories.
   Not really long enough to hear a year's worth of retelling the story in a new year's new context.
-  It's long enough see you in the morning, looking like a song rising from the mist off a forested lake.
+  It's long enough to see you in the morning, looking like a song rising from the mist off a forested lake.
   And a smile rises up within me.
 - 10 years is long enough to have traveled together thousands of miles.